 C&C Reading Farm, LLC - beans, blueberries, flowers,

-herbs/spices, other citrus, peas, pumpkins, raspberries (red),
+herbs or spices, peas, pumpkins, raspberries (red),

 raspberries (Spring, red), raspberries (Autumn, red), strawberries,